bolt/docs/docs/configuration/permissions.md

 of the decision making.
 (Strictly speaking they are only 'voting' and the decision is made elsewhere in the security system)

-If you search the bolt core code for `isGranted` and the templates for `is_granted` you will find almost all places where security checks are currently used.
+If you search the Bolt core code for `isGranted` and the templates for `is_granted` you will find almost all places where security checks are currently used.